Church hospitality is not evangelism. The welcome ministry has a supporting role in the work of making disciples, but it is not evangelism.

 Evangelism, defined as I use it here, is focused on the verbal proclamation of the message of the cross.

-Hospitality ministry is focused on the experience of the first time visitor, repeat visitors, and members who attend your church.
+Hospitality ministry is focused on the experience of your first-time church visitor, repeat visitors, and members who attend your church.

 Evangelism deals with themes of: